-6. Cleaning staff
+6. Cleaning - staff arrangements

 Some organisations may decide to have full-time cleaning teams.
 Smaller organisations may need fewer cleaning staff.
 Other workers can also play a part.
-You should determine what is needed for your business based on your COVID risk assessment.
+You should determine what is needed for your business based on your risk assessment.

 Talk to your workers and provide information